-Contemporary printmaking crosses many boundaries as it seeks to transform and realise a multitude of ideas.
+Contemporary printmaking crosses many boundaries as it seeks to transform and realize a multitude of ideas.
 This symposium seeks to create a dialogue on the transformative nature of contemporary approaches to printmaking; through the exploration of new techniques, innovative directions and concepts, or the creation of new avenues of dissemination.

 We invite proposals for panels, portfolios, demonstrations, and other projects that encompass contemporary printmaking practices, book arts, 3-dimensional works on paper and related fields.

 Students and professionals are encouraged to submit proposals.
 RMPA promotes the inclusion of students and early career artists in its symposium programing.